 For now, however, let’s focus on the process aspects.
 Most of these bodies were set up because politicians did not wish to be directly engaged in trying to satisfy conflicting interests.
 And for good reason.

-That is because many issues are often deeply technical, and the Whitehall machine (and their devolved equivalents) often lacks the know-how to make judgements on specialised industry issues.
+That is because many issues are often deeply technical, and the Whitehall machine (and its devolved equivalents) often lacks the know-how to make judgements on specialised industry issues.
 If we decide, for example, as a society, that it is not a great idea to let any quack doctor sell their latest wonder medicine on the open market, then you equip a regulator with the researchers and clinicians to decide what is and is not safe.

 Similarly, if we determine that we shouldn’t build high-rise buildings using dangerously flammable materials, the same thinking applies.
 Assemble the expertise that can have a dialogue with industry experts and suppliers – and build a standards regime that works.

-Models like this typically involve a Regulator in relationships with customers or consumer bodies – with an interest in high standards.
-It will also, no doubt interface with suppliers who may wish to minimise rules and regulations that might affect their ability to sell their product.
+Models like this typically involve a Regulator in relationships with customers or consumer bodies, with an interest in high standards.
+It will also, no doubt, interface with suppliers who may wish to minimise rules and regulations that might affect their ability to sell their product.
 It does not end there.
 There will be others who may be affected by the terms of what’s decided.

 Consider the water industry.
-Over the years, OFWat has carefully sought to secure higher investment levels by water companies but has needed to minimise increases in water charges for domestic and business consumers.
-Then along come Government Ministers, prodded by public opinion and a strident media to complain that more should be done!
+Over the years, OFWat has carefully sought to secure higher investment levels by water companies, but has needed to minimise increases in water charges for domestic and business consumers.
+Then along come Government Ministers, prodded by public opinion and a strident media, to complain that more should be done!
 It’s difficult to avoid being unpopular with every single stakeholder you have!

 To avoid this, most regulators devise bureaucratic processes of fact-finding and consultations.
-They are designed to make decisions as objective as possible and to reduce any perception of bias.
+They are designed to make decisions as objectively as possible and to reduce any perception of bias.
 After all, huge sums of money can be at stake, and for regulators to be accused of corruption is about as bad as it can get!
 The result is that the business community regularly complains – and has persuaded the current Government – that the costs of meeting various requirements are too high.

 In consequence, we have large numbers of organisations surrounded by customer/consumer stakeholders demanding ever-stronger protections and supplier stakeholders resisting such demands – and complaining about the costs of the process.
 How to handle?